How to Visit Colombia’s Rosario Islands from Cartagena

 That along with the more relaxed nature of this tour means it would be the shared boat tour to the Rosario Islands I’d most recommend for families with younger children who may not be comfortable on the smaller, bouncier boats.

-I think it’s a good choice for couples, solo travelers, and friends too, by the way.
+I think it’s a good choice for couples, solo travelers, and friend groups too, by the way.

 Photo of a catamaran on the water in the Rosario Islands of Colombia.